djraval/Blog/content/about.md

 type: page

 ---
 It's been almost a year since I first wrote my first PHP script.
 Like the majority of us, I too was teenage developer just confined in the world of console programming with C++ and Java too reluctant to try the waters of the Web.
-Starting with basic markup pages to full fledged production ready projects.
+Starting with basic markup pages to full fledged production ready projects, learning to workaround different hurdles in every project.
 In this journey, I had my [brother](https://facebook.com/DaddyRocky) & [sister](https://facebook.com/raveena.khokhani) by my side, who has not only guided me on all my experiments but also my life experiences.

 I received my B.Tech in Information Technology from [Dharmsinh Desai University](http://www.ddu.ac.in/), exploring and studying  diverse subjects (believe it or not we also learnt Plumbing and Carpentry_) in the domain and got a first class degree with honors.
 While I was at University I was appointed as Lead Web Developer to develop and maintain various event portals that helped me to further hone in my skills as a developer.
 In my final semester, I was an Intern at Infosys, which taught me many valuable lessons which would help me in my corporate life.